EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "How can I find a lawyer to help me understand my rights and defend against an eviction?"

-"Renters may bring an attorney to represent them.
-Working with a housing attorney could strengthen a renter’s case.
-There are free legal services across the country.
+"Renters may have an attorney represent them in court.
+In fact, working with a housing attorney could strengthen a renter’s case.
+Attorneys can help tenants raise defenses, ask the judge for more time (called requesting a continuance), or request to have the case sealed or dismissed."

+"﻿In some specific locations, if someone is evicted, they may be eligible for emergency rental assistance and housing counseling services to help locate, and pay the rent in, a new home."

+"﻿There are free legal services across the country.
 To apply, contact a <a href='https://www.lsc.gov/what-legal-aid/find-legal-aid' target='_blank' rel='noreferrer noopener'>local legal aid office</a>.
 The following resources can help you find legal answers or legal representation in court:"

 "<ul><li><a href='https://www.lsc.gov/about-lsc/what-legal-aid/get-legal-help' target='_blank' rel='noreferrer noopener'>Legal Services Corporation - List of legal aid offices</a></li><li><a href='https://www.lawhelp.org/' target='_blank' rel='noreferrer noopener'>LawHelp.org</a> - Interactive forms and list of legal aid offices</li><li><a href='https://iolta.org/program-directory/#us-programs' target='_blank' rel='noreferrer noopener'>National Association of IOLTA Programs - Find legal aid offices</a></li><li><a href='https://www.abafreelegalanswers.org/' target='_blank' rel='noreferrer noopener'>Free Legal Answers - Email-based legal answers from volunteer attorneys</a></li></ul>"

 "Attorneys can help tenants raise defenses or ask the judge for more time (called requesting a continuance), or have the case sealed or dismissed.
 Renters should mention, regardless of whether they have an attorney, if they have a <a href='https://www.cdc.gov/coronavirus/2019-ncov/downloads/evictiondeclare_d508.pdf' target='_blank' rel='noreferrer noopener'>CDC declaration form</a> or have applied for rental assistance."

-"In some specific locations, if someone is evicted, they may be eligible for emergency rental assistance and housing counseling services to help identify and pay the rent in a new home."  >}}
+"Sometimes for undocumented tenants, finding free legal aid can be difficult.
+You can send a WhatsApp message to the number <a href=’https://api.whatsapp.com/send/?phone=19714012210&text&type=phone_number&app_absent=0’ target='_blank' rel='noreferrer noopener'>+1-971-401-2210</a> to ask about options in your area.">}}

 <br/>